Cognigy/Documentation/docs/en/docs/ai/endpoints/transformers/transformers.md

 <div class="divider"></div>

-Please find example implementations for various transformers in our new GitHub repository:
+You can find example implementations for various transformers in our new GitHub repository:

 https://github.com/Cognigy/TransformersSamples